keerthanakn31/LIC-2/Experiment 3.md

 - Low Noise: The differential amplifier has low noise, making it suitable for use in high-precision applications.

-**AIM** : Design and analyze the MOS Differential ampliflier circuit.

  **Objectives:**
  1. To understand the operation of differential amplifier.